strapi/strapi/docs/docs/docs/01-core/data-transfer/02-providers/03-strapi-file/02-source.md

   };

   compression: {
-    enabled: boolean; // if the file in compressed (and should be decompressed) };
+    enabled: boolean; // if the file is compressed (and should be decompressed) };
 ```